A Discrete Variation of Littlewood--Offord Problem: Abstract

 \section{Abstract}

-The Littlewood--Offord problem concerns the number of subsums of a set of vectors that fall in a given convex set.
-We present a discrete variation of the Littlewood--Offord problem and then utilize that for finding the the maximum order of graphs with given rank or corank.
-The rank of a graph $G$ is the rank of its adjacency matrix $A(G)$ and the corank of $G$ is ${\rm rank}(A(G)+I)$. {\bf Keywords:} Littlewood--Offord problem; Rank of graph; Corank of graph. \ For $1\leq k \leq \ell-1$, the equality holds if and only if $A^*$ is equivalent with one of the matrices $A_1,A_2,A_3,A_4$ given in \eqref{eq:A1A2} and \eqref{eq:A3A4}. \end{thm}
+Littlewood--Offord Problem concerns the number of subsums of a set of vectors that fall in a given convex set.
+We present a discrete variation of this problem where we estimate the number of subsums that are $(0,1)$-vectors.
+We then utilize this to find the maximum order of graphs with given rank or corank.
+The rank of a graph $G$ is the rank of its adjacency matrix $A(G)$ and the corank of $G$ is the rank of $A(G)+I$.